ben-strasser/fast-cpp-csv-parser/README.md

 **Important**: Quoting can be quite expensive.
 Disable it if you do not need it.

+**Important**: Quoted strings may not contain unescaped newlines.
+This is currently not supported.

 The overflow policy indicates what should be done if the integers in the input are too large to fit into the variables.
 There following policies are predefined:

   * `throw_on_overflow` : Throw an `error::integer_overflow` or `error::integer_underflow` exception.